 However, a spokesperson added, ‘Products with high acidic values are usually effective, but you should avoid spraying them directly on soil, as substances like vinegar can break down the soil structure and kill beneficial microorganisms.’

 So what are the seven best homemade weed killers?

 Chemical-free weed killers

-Salt has been used as a herbicide and pesticide for hundreds of years and makes an effective weed barrier along lawn edgings.
+Salt has been used as a herbicide for hundreds of years and makes an effective weed barrier along lawn edgings.
 But don’t use directly on lawns as it can be absorbed into your soil and prevent future growth.

 2. Baking soda